 - Centers for Disease Control and Prevention (CDC) — Travelers’ Health: CDC is part of the Department of Health and Human Services in the US.
 The “Travelers’ Health” section contains links to all the information you might need about anti-malarials, etc.

 It is a good idea to travel in Africa or around Malawi before or after volunteering at Mwaya, or even during your placement when the schools are on term breaks if you are a teaching assistant volunteer (please see the Term Dates section on the Volunteer Teachers page).
 It is also possible to leave things at Mwaya Beach and use it as a base before beginning to volunteer or at the end of your placement.
 As village life can become somewhat isolated and volunteering a bit demanding, it is also important to get away occasionally!
 Healthcare assistants can set their own holidays, hopefully with consideration for the local staff’s obligations.
 Teaching assistants should generally stick to the school holidays, with occasional pre-arranged long-weekend breaks.

 Some interesting long weekend or week-long breaks include Likoma and Chizumulu islands, Usisya and Rurawe (villages north of Nkhata Bay only accessible by boat), Livingstonia, etc. For longer breaks within Malawi or to Zambia, we recommend you contact the tour operators listed below.
 Please make sure you have the correct vaccinations; for example, you may have to have a Yellow Fever international vaccination card to get into other African countries.

-Kiboko Safaris: Kiboko run really good value-for-money safaris in Malawi and Zambia, and they also run an hotel in Lilongwe.
+Kiboko Safaris: Kiboko run really good value-for-money safaris in Malawi and Zambia, and they also run two lodges in Lilongwe.

 Other tour operators based in Malawi are: